Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 If so, you may be curious about how to boost your experience, get back on track or enjoy even deeper levels of this powerful practice.

-If this is your first question you’re not alone.
 People also ask: “Is ten minutes a day enough?”
 “Is an hour too long?”

-Depending on who you ask, the answers may differ.
+Depending on who you ask, the answer may differ.
 Some systems recommend 20 minutes twice a day while others swear it is best to meditate an hour every morning, or to set aside two half hour sessions, one when you awaken and one at night.

 The length of your meditation session is a personal decision.